ojitha/ojitha.github.io/notes/REST.md

 ### tcpdump

-You can run tcpdump on the br-xxx(from the above command find the bridge interface) interface for Dockers:
+You can run tcpdump[^4] on the br-xxx(from the above command, find the bridge interface) interface for Docker:

 ```bash
 tcpdump -i br-1eb30f278167